Best LG TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best LG TVs you can buy in 2020.

 Picture-wise, LG has taken the exemplary performance of its 2019 OLEDs and improved it in a few key areas, with dark detail, colour richness and motion handling all getting a worthwhile boost.
 The set sounds decent, too, particularly for one with essentially invisible speakers.

-The only issue for UK buyers is the current lack of catch-up apps such as BBC iPlayer, but LG assures us it's working on this.
+The only issue for UK buyers is the current lack of catch-up apps such as All 4, but LG assures us it's working on this.
 Either way, this is a stunning TV.

 Read the full LG OLED65GX review